 And yet the story is different in the office.
 The innovative personal touch stops at the cubicle wall when sterile internal comms fill up their inbox.
 Employees are left to wonder: does my company even know my name or what I do?

-With an intranet advantage, your internal communication platform can match the tailor-made aspects of social media platforms and the technology-enhanced targeting of the advertising world.
+With an intranet advantage, your internal communications platform can match the tailor-made aspects of social media platforms and the technology-enhanced targeting of the advertising world.

 Employees can decide how they would like to represent themselves by customizing their profile.
 They can choose what content to follow and give your comms team feedback on what works best for them.
 This two-way approach to communication not only ensures your people are looped in and engaged but also reminds them that they are as essential as the customers they serve.